About Green Burial Massachusetts

 Sophia Sayigh, Director

-Sophia was drawn to the idea of returning to the earth as naturally as possible as soon as she found out about it ten years ago, and immediately organized a well-attended GBM information night at her local library to spread the word.
+Sophia was drawn to the idea of returning to the earth as naturally as possible as soon as she found out about it fifteen years ago, and immediately organized a well-attended GBM information night at her local library to spread the word.
 She is glad to be part of making green burial an option for anyone who desires it.

 History